MicrosoftDocs/learn/learn-pr/wwl-azure/azure-sentinel/includes/1-introduction.md

 In this module, you will:

-- Explain what Azure Sentinel is and how it is used
+- Explain what Microsoft Sentinel is and how it is used
-- Deploy Azure Sentinel
+- Deploy Microsoft Sentinel
-- Connect data to Azure Sentinel, like Azure Logs, Azure AD, and others
+- Connect data to Microsoft Sentinel, like Azure Logs, Azure AD, and others
 - Track incidents using workbooks, playbooks, and hunting techniques

 ## Prerequisites